Skip to main content

 SDK requires at least Java 7+ and Android API 21+.

-To include a release version to you project just add whatever modules you need in builde.gradle's dependencies section:
+To include a release version to you project just add whatever modules you need in build.gradle's dependencies section:

 dependencies {